AbdallahBedir/design-system/README.md

 You can develop your new component using storybook as your playground.
 Once you have added the `.stories.tsx` file for you new component, you can run `yarn storybook` to start the service.

+## Troubleshooting

+- Default export of the module has or is using private name 'CheckboxProps'.ts

+  **SoL** : prefix 'CheckboxProps' with export keyword

 ## Tests

 ```